 - Break-even-ratio (kgs of grain required to pay for a kg of nitrogen fertiliser)

 - An estimated change to nitrogen application* (kg/ha)

 - An estimate of the effect on yield/income (£/ha)

 - An estimated impact on nitrogen fertiliser costs (£/ha)

 - Total nitrogen fertiliser product required for the specified crop area planted (t)

-*Compared to your typical nitrogen rate.
+*Compared to your typical/recommended nitrogen rate.
 Estimates provided can guide decision making.
 However, local adjustments may be required to fit specific circumstances.

 What figures (inputs) are required by the tool?

-Each crop calculation is based on five figures:
+Each crop calculation is based on six figures: